Vice President of University Advancement

 Mona came to ETSU in August 2019 from King University, Bristol, Tennessee where she worked for over 14 years in Enrollment Management, focusing on business development and expanding the recruitment footprint throughout Southwest Virginia and East Tennessee.
 She has been active in several regional chambers of commerce and served as a past president and vice president of the Kingsport chapter of Business Network International.
 Mona currently serves on the Accountable Care Community to promote improved health in our region.
 Prior to higher education, Mona worked in banking and public schools.
 She earned her bachelor of science degree in business with a major in finance from Virginia Tech.
-Mona and her husband, Mark, live in Bristol and have three adult children and three grandchildren.
-She and Mark enjoy camping, hiking and traveling.
+In her spare time, Mona enjoys hiking and traveling.